Takasaki Line: Rapid Urban

 Since March 2015, Rapid Urban services now run from Odawara or Kōzu (weekends only) on the Tokaido Line, through the Ueno-Tokyo Line, to Takasaki.
 This service stops at every station on the Tokaido Line, and skips some stations on the Takasaki Line.
+From the start of March 2024 timetable revision, southbound Urban services to Ueno were ended, which now fully operates one-way.
+Following this, a through-service train to Maebashi was also discontinued, resulting in all trains now terminate at Takasaki.

 Local

 Local trains run approximately four times hourly; one or two of those terminates at Kagohara, while the rest terminate at Takasaki, Shin-Maebashi, or Maebashi.